jm4474/FOMCTextAnalysis/README.md

 This folder contains scripts word done in order to read and download all documents from the FOMC website.

 Key Files:
+1. python/scripts/download_raw_doc_metadata.py:
-1. python/scripts/download_raw_doc_metadata.py: Reads through each page of the FOMC website to meeting dates, docuemnts and links for each year.
-Produces output file raw_data.csv
+Reads through each page of the FOMC website to meeting dates, docuemnts and links for each year.
+Produces output file **raw_data.csv**

+2. python/scripts/extract_derived_data.py:
-2. python/scripts/extract_derived_data.py: Reads in the raw_doc_metadata and produces a derived file derived_data.csv containing the following fields: ['year', 'start_date', 'end_date', 'event_type','file_name', 'file_size','file_type', 'link', 'grouping','document_class']
+Reads in the raw_doc_metadata and produces a derived file derived_data.csv containing the following fields:
+['year', 'start_date', 'end_date', 'event_type','file_name', 'file_size','file_type', 'link', 'grouping','document_class']

+3.
+python/scripts/perform_collection.sh:
 The other files in this folder are responsible for downloading and extracting raw text from specific files, as well as manually downloaded data from the data folder.

-3. python/scripts/perform_collection.sh: Shell script which executes all downloads and text extractions, execute by typing ./perform_collection.sh
+This shell script executes all downloads and text extractions, execute by typing ./perform_collection.sh

 ## Derivation